zactsm/clinicms/README.md

 Run this last

-Run `npm run dev` to ensure Make Payment runs smoothly.
+Run `npm run dev` and do NOT exit CMD to ensure Make Payment runs smoothly.